Paola-cmyk/holbertonschool-hbnb/README.md

 # holbertonschool-hbnb: The blueprint

-# holbertonschool-hbnb: The blueprint

- **project overview**: HBnB Evolution is a web application inspired by AirBnB, built to handle user sign-ups, property listings, user reviews, and amenity management.
+ **Project overview**: HBnB Evolution is a web application inspired by AirBnB, built to handle user sign-ups, property listings, user reviews, and amenity management.
 This document acts as a detailed technical guide to help during all stages of development.
 It outlines the system’s structure and design, ensuring everything stays consistent and easy to maintain as the project grows.

  This document focuses on the following key areas: